conestack/cone.charts/README.rst

 * As chartjs libary, `Chart.js <https://www.chartjs.org/>`_ (v3.9.1) is included.

-* For building time and date based charts
+* For building time and date based charts,
     `Luxon <https://github.com/moment/luxon/>`_ (v3.0.3)
     A library for working with dates and times in JS.

-* Adapter for Luxon for Chart-js `chartjs-adapter-luxon <https://github.com/chartjs/chartjs-adapter-luxon>`_ (v3.0.3).
+* Adapter for Luxon for Chart-js, `chartjs-adapter-luxon <https://github.com/chartjs/chartjs-adapter-luxon>`_ (v3.0.3).